top of page

 3. Use visual cues / reminders (both digital and physical) to reinforce key cultural and behavioural messaging.

-4. Create safe feedback opportunities / communication channels for team members to share their questions or concerns about cultural / behavioural elements and issues.
+4. Create safe feedback opportunities / communication channels for team members to share their questions or concerns about cultural / behavioural elements and issues (bottom up).

-6. Include culture / values as part of your performance development and management process (from top to bottom).
+7. Include culture / values as part of your performance development and management process.

-10. Have standalone cultural events that reinforce and build your values and culture (can be digital and in-person)
+11. Have standalone cultural events that reinforce and build your values and culture (can be digital, hybrid, and in-person)

-I guarantee that if you do the above 10 steps, your culture will blossom, and importantly support the growth of your people and business.
-And whilst it takes time and effort to create, build, and nurture culture, if like Peter Drucker, you believe that culture eats strategy for breakfast, it’s worth it 🔥🚀🎯.
+I guarantee if you invest in the above 11 actions, your culture will blossom and importantly support the growth of your people and business.
+And whilst it takes time and effort to build and nurture culture, if like Peter Drucker, you believe that culture eats strategy for breakfast, it’s worth it 🚀.

 .